benlavender/homelab-docs/guides/Linux/guides/dm-crypt-luks.md

 - `crypttab(5)`: A file similar to `/etc/fstab` that is used for setting up encrypted volumes at boot.
 - `systemd-cryptenroll(1)`: Systemd service unit for enrolling hardware devices like FIDO2 tokens and TPMs that can be used to unlock LUKS2 volumes.

+## Disk preparation:

+When preparing a disk for block-level encryption you should overwrite the entire disk with random data, especially when reusing a disk that contained data previously.

 ## Examples:

 ### Encrypt a partition with LUKS using a passsphrase then create a FAT filesystem: